input-output-hk/catalyst-forge-docs/architecture/03-execution-orchestration.md

 ### Optimization Opportunities

-- Distributed cache using Redis/Elasticache
+- Distributed cache using Redis/Elasticache for build artifacts
-- P2P cache sharing between workers
 - Incremental discovery for monorepos
 - GPU-enabled workers for ML workloads